skroutz/css-style-guide/README.md

 If you do wish to use an element selector, it should be within one level of a class selector.
 In other words, you should be in a situation to use child selectors.

 ### Only include a selector that includes semantics

 A span or div holds none.
 A heading has some.
 A class defined on an element has plenty.
 By adding the classes to the elements, we have increased the semantics of what those elements mean and removed any ambiguity when it comes to styling them.

+If you do wish to use an element selector, it should be within one level of a class selector.
+In other words, you should be in a situation to use child selectors.

 ### Subclassing Modules